keystonejs/keystone-classic/docs/guides/setting-up/post-route.md

 ## Adding a `addEvent` view

-First we want our pair of new files to make up the route and the view, these chould be `routes/views/addEvent` and `templates/views/addEvent.pug`.
+First we want our pair of new files to make up the route and the view, these should be `routes/views/addEvent` and `templates/views/addEvent.pug`.

 As we are not a pug tutorial, here's a page we prepared earlier: